Safety-Critical Ergodic Exploration in Cluttered Environments via Control Barrier Functions: Abstract

 \section{Abstract}

 In this paper, we address the problem of safe trajectory planning for autonomous search and exploration in constrained, cluttered environments.
-Guaranteeing safe navigation is a challenging problem that has garnered significant attention.
+Guaranteeing safe (collision-free) trajectories is a challenging problem that has garnered significant due to its importance in the successful utilization of robots in search and exploration tasks.
 This work contributes a method that generates guaranteed safety-critical search trajectories in a cluttered environment.
 Our approach integrates safety-critical constraints using discrete control barrier functions (DCBFs) with ergodic trajectory optimization to enable safe exploration.
-Ergodic trajectory optimization plans continuous exploratory trajectories that guarantee full coverage of a space.
+Ergodic trajectory optimization plans continuous exploratory trajectories that guarantee complete coverage of a space.
 We demonstrate through simulated and experimental results on a drone that our approach is able to generate trajectories that enable safe and effective exploration.
-Furthermore, we show the efficacy of our approach for safe exploration of real-world single- and multi- drone platforms.
+Furthermore, we show the efficacy of our approach for safe exploration using real-world single- and multi- drone platforms.